Recovering the geometry of a flat spacetime from background radiation: Stability of the frequency function

 Now observe that for each edge of $C_k$ the plane that contains $0$ and this edge is lightlike, since it is tangent to $I^+(0)$.
 Let $D_k$ be the intersection of the future of the $k$ lightlike planes containing $0$ and the edges of $C_k$.
 Then $D_k$ is a domain of dependence and converges to $D$ for $k\rightarrow \infty$ on compact subsets.

-We denote by $\iota^k_v$ and $\iota_v$, respectively, the intensity function of $D_k$ and $D$ with respect to the observer $(p,v)$, and we will prove that $\iota^k_v$ does not converge to $\iota_v$ on a set of positive measure.
+We denote by $\iota^k_v$ and $\iota_v$, respectively, the frequency function of $D_k$ and $D$ with respect to the observer $(p,v)$ and prove that $\iota^k_v$ does not converge to $\iota_v$ on a set of positive measure.
 Regarding $L^1$-functions as continuous functionals on the set of continuous functions with compact support, we will show that $\iota_k^v$ weakly converges to $\frac{1}{2}\iota_v$.
 In other words, for every continuous function $\phi$ with compact support we have

 where $dV$ is the area measure of the horizontal plane $P_v$.
 In particular, in this example $\iota^k_v$ does not converge to $\iota_v$ even in this weak sense.